disteph/yicesQS/README.md

 opam install . --deps-only
 ```

-#### Installing dependencies without opam
+#### Installing dependencies without opam (or with the Yices library being located in an unconventional directory)

-The OCaml (direct) dependencies are listed in `yicesQS.opam`.
-You can try to install them manually.
-A good place to start is to look at installing the Yices2 bindings, in the yices-2.6.3 branch:
+You should start by installing the Yices2 bindings, in the yices-2.6.3 branch,
+following the instructions given there:

 [https://github.com/SRI-CSL/yices2\_ocaml\_bindings/tree/yices-2.6.3](https://github.com/SRI-CSL/yices2_ocaml_bindings/tree/yices-2.6.3)

+Then inspect `yicesQS.opam` to see if there are further OCaml dependencies listed there; if there are not installed (in findlib), install them with opam from source.

 #### Building